Hormone therapy for cancer of the uterus

-Hormone therapy may be recommended for uterine cancer that has spread or come back (recurred), particularly if it is a low-grade cancer.
-It is also sometimes offered as the first treatment if surgery has not been done (e.g. when a young woman with early, low-grade uterine cancer chooses not to have a hysterectomy because she wants to have children, or if a woman is too unwell for surgery).
+Hormone therapy may be recommended for cancer of the uterus that has spread or come back (recurred), particularly if it is a low-grade cancer.
+It is also sometimes offered as the first treatment if surgery has not been done (e.g. when someone with early-stage, low-grade cancer of the uterus chooses not to have a hysterectomy because they want to have children, or if someone is too unwell for surgery).

 How hormone therapy is given

-The main hormone therapy for women with hormone-dependent cancer of the uterus is progesterone that has been produced in a laboratory.
-Progesterone is available:
+The main hormone therapy for hormone-dependent cancer of the uterus is progesterone that has been produced in a laboratory.
+High-dose progesterone is available in tablet form (usually medroxyprogesterone) or, if you have not had a hysterectomy, through a hormone-releasing intrauterine device (IUD) called a Mirena.
+A Mirena is placed into the uterus by your doctor.